-The Gibson Center took root from seeds planted in 1973.
-At that time, an ambitious group of volunteers, local churches and the Memorial Hospital rallied their forces to begin the first senior nutrition program in the Mount Washington Valley area.
+- The Gibson Center emerged from seeds planted in 1973.
+At that time, an ambitious group of volunteers, local churches, and the Memorial Hospital began the first senior nutrition program in the Mount Washington Valley area.

-It started with 12-15 seniors receiving daily meals in their homes.
-Soon added were congregate meals served at churches on a rotating basis.
+- It started with 12-15 seniors receiving daily meals in their homes, and eventually led to congregate meals served at churches on a rotating basis.

-July 2005 saw the Gibson Center assume ownership of Silver Lake Landing, a gorgeous facility on the shores of Silver Lake with 19 independent living apartments.
+- In July of 2005, the Gibson Center assumed ownership of Silver Lake Landing- a gorgeous facility on the shores of Silver Lake with 19 independent living apartments.

 - Our ONE MILLIONTH MEAL was served on April 7, 2006 and was marked with a gala celebration.